 Self-Compassion – Self-compassion is the practice of speaking kindly to yourself when suffering, whether emotionally or physically (Neff, 2003).
 Here, you find guided meditations to help build this skill in your life.

 The statistics surrounding depression and suicidality among medical trainees are staggering.
 Studies suggest that 27.2% of medical students experience depressive symptoms and 11.1% have had suicidal ideation in the past year (Rotenstein et al., 2016).

 Like there is nothing to look forward to?

 Like you want to die?

 Please reach out to us if you answered yes to any of these questions.
-If you are in need of urgent assistance, our 24-hour mental health crisis number is 317-278-HELP (4357).
+If you are in need of urgent assistance, our 24-hour mental health crisis number for IU School of Medicine learners is 317-278-HELP (4357).

 Substances abuse/misuse is a growing problem among medical trainees, and while it is difficult to obtain an accurate representation of its prevalence, we know that the statistics for the general population are similar (Dumitrascu, Mannes, Gamble, & Selzer, 2014).
 In 2014, an average of 250 million people worldwide, or 1 in 20 people, ages 15-64, used an illicit substance at least once that year (United Nations Office on Drugs and Crime, 2016).